USS Cushing (DD-376): Fate

 Cushing screened transports safely into Guadalcanal on 12 November 1942, and was in the van of the force that moved out to intercept the Japanese fleet in the Naval Battle of Guadalcanal on the night of 13 November 1942.
-As the range closed, she suddenly sighted three enemy destroyers at 3000 yd.
+As the range closed, she suddenly sighted the light cruiser Nagara and the destroyer Yukikaze at 3000 yd.
 In the bitter gunfire which followed Cushing received several hits amidships, resulting in a gradual power loss, but she determinedly continued to fire her guns at the enemy, launching her torpedoes by local direction at an enemy battleship.
 Fires, exploding ammunition, and her inability to shoot any longer made the "abandon ship" order unavoidable at 0230.
 Her burning hulk was last seen from Guadalcanal at 1700 when she sank about 3500 yd southeast of Savo Island.
 Cushing lost about 70 men killed or missing; some men were rescued from the water, and many were wounded.
 Despite the loss, along with the task force, she had aided in saving Guadalcanal's Henderson Field from bombardment by the Japanese forces.
-Her hulk currently rests at the bottom of the waters around Savo Island, in an area around Guadalcanal known as "Ironbottom Sound".
+Her wreck rests at the bottom of the waters around Savo Island, in an area off Guadalcanal known as Ironbottom Sound.